If you're less than satisfied with the quality of your hair, if you have

 You would think that everyone knows How to Shampoo their hair.
 Yet shampooing improperly causes a variety of problems that are easily avoided!
 To properly shampoo the hair:

-Thoroughly saturate the hair with water.
+Thoroughly saturate your hair with water.

-Gently massage the shampoo into the hair and scalp using the tips, not
+Gently massage the shampoo into the hair and scalp using

-Shampoo Tip #1: Don't use hot water to shampoo your hair!
+Shampoo Tip #1: Don't use hot water to shampoo your hair! & scalp.
 Using really hot water can cause your scalp to dry out which can result in dandruff.
 Use warm water only to shampoo your hair.
 If you just love hot showers, use warm water first to shampoo your hair, then turn up the water and keep your head out of the water.

 Shampoo Tip #2: Make sure you use the proper amount of shampoo.
 Most packaging says to use a quarter size amount of product.
 This is a general statement for the "average" length of hair, which is medium length (between the chin and shoulders).
 For hair that is shorter, use about a dime sized amount.
 For hair that is longer, use product that is about the size of two quarters.
+Use half as much shampoo on the second sudzing as you do on the first.
+Tip #2A: Salon shampoos are usually concentrated.
+Rubbing you hands together with the shampoo in your palms, before applying to your wet hair, adds a little water, "making up" more shampoo and helps you get better shampoo coverage with less shampoo.
+Its a simple step that give you better results while saving you money.

 Shampoo Tip #3: You really need to shampoo your hair twice.
 I like to refer to the first shampooing as the "break through" shampoo.
 The first shampooing is done to remove dirt, oil, product build up, etc from the hair, not the scalp.
 If you use styling products or go days without shampooing, you may notice that the first time you shampoo your hair, it's almost harder to do.
 The second time you shampoo, you should be more focused on massaging the scalp with your fingertips.
 Once you work up a good later, gently smooth the lather down the rest of your hair.
 Have you seen those commercials and movies where women with really long hair have it all piled on top of their head and are scrubbing away at it?
 Not such a good idea.
 Washing your hair in this manner can cause damage to the hair, breaking it, making it harder to grow long and harder to keep healthy.
-Visit the Kevin Murphy website and watch a few of his videos, notice how he shampoos the hair.

 If you're already shampooing your hair properly and your hair isn't